-In setting the emissions boundary you should consider disclosing any non-attributable processes if non-attributable processes are seen as important by users of the products and services, or by stakeholders more broadly.
-For example, if the certified product is 'the provision of renewable electricity', then the embodied impacts of the wind turbines or solar panels used to generate the electricity may be expected to be included by stakeholders.
+In setting the emissions boundary you should consider disclosing any non-attributable processes if nonattributable processes are seen as important by users of the products and services, or by stakeholders more broadly.
+For example, if the certified product is 'the provision of renewable electricity', then stakeholders may expect that the embodied impacts of the wind turbines or solar panels used to generate the electricity be included in the scope of the product.